neerajhirani/neerajhirani.github.io/_posts/2022-09-21-operationalising-meetings.markdown

 | 1:1 Skip-level meeting - PM and Product VP meeting | Monthly - 30 minutes                | Career growth, Align on strategic direction and priorities                                             |
 | PMs Backlog Management                             | Weekly - 1 hour                     | Collate all feedback / inputs from Slack / Community forum on a weekly basis                           |

-This method of operationalising meetings adds just the right amount of structure for the team and helps set up your PMs for success.
-Obviously, they still need to ensure that they're showing up, contributing actively, being honest about what they don’t understand, and being reliable.
-Through regular touch-points, your PMs can build up a positive reputation, and easily influence even without authority.
+This method of operationalising meetings has helped set up our team for success.

+You can adapt it too.
+It adds just the right amount of structure for any team.

+Obviously, this alone won't help your PMs succeed.
+They still need to ensure that they're showing up, contributing actively, being honest about what they don’t understand, and being reliable.

+Through regular touch-points, your PMs can build up a positive reputation, and easily exercise influence, even without authority.

 **Some more notes:**